 Your Guide to Submission

-We are pleased to offer the DDW 2020 ePosters and ePapers site, opening on Saturday, May 2, 2020.
-The site will feature full-text abstracts, available free of charge to the public.
-Presenting authors have the opportunity to submit an electronic presentation that will be posted alongside the abstract on the site.
+The DDW 2020 ePosters and ePapers site opened on Saturday, May 2, 2020, and features full-text abstracts, available free of charge to the public.
+Presenting authors may submit an electronic presentation that will be posted alongside the abstract on the site.
 The deadline to submit a presentation is June 30, 2020.

 ePosters and ePapers Submitter Information